Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

-The device SHALL keep the All-1 ACK message in memory until it receives a downlink from the SCHC gateway different from the last (FCN>0 and different DTag) fragment indicatingthat the SCHC gateway has received the ACK message.
+The device SHALL keep the All-1 ACK message in memory until it receives a downlink from the SCHC gateway different from the last (FCN>0 and different DTag) fragment indicating that the SCHC gateway has received the ACK message.

 Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and if the MIC is NOT correct,